Hobart2967/lending-statistics-service/README.md

 - Performance optimizations
   - Currently, the job gets all bank accounts and processes them one after the other.
 What could be done instead, is creating a queue entry for each bank account, processing the accounts in parallel.
   - Database optimizations can be made.
 I already hinted some indices in the entities, but there could be more optimizations that can be done.
+- Currency Management - Currencies are not covered, this may or may not be the case
+- Ground Zero - The service expects bank accounts to be there and pre-filled with data.
+It does not cover creating bank acccounts, transactions, etc. This is not prone to errors and needs to be covered.